 Juan G. Santiago received PhD in Mechanical Engineering from the University of Illinois at Urbana-Champaign in 1995.
 His research includes the development of microsystems for on-chip chemical and biochemical analysis, methods for DNA quantification and hybridization, and electric-field based deionization methods.
 He is a Fellow of the American Physical Society, a Fellow of the American Society of Mechanical Engineering, and a Fellow of the American Institute for Medical and Biological Engineering.
 He serves and has served as an editor of several journals and co-founded several companies in microfluidics.
-His work is cited over 1400 times per year (Google Scholar h index of 74).
+Santiago serves as Editor-in-Chief of the new journal Flow by Cambridge University Press.
+His work is cited over 1400 times per year (Google Scholar h index of 77).
 30 of his ex-students and ex-postdocs have continued in microfluidics research including 19 professors at major universities, seven in corporate labs, and four in microfluidic startup companies.
 He has authored and co-authored over 200 archival publications and is a named inventor on 52 patents, 26 of which are currently licensed.